10 Days Rwanda & Uganda Primates Safari

 Day 7: Game Drive in the Morning and Boat Trip in the Afternoon

-The park has prolific game including gazelle, Uganda Kob, Warthog, and Water-buck; lions are sighted both in and at entrance to the park.
+The park has prolific game including gazelle, Uganda Kob, Warthog, and Water-buck; lions are sighted both in and at the entrance to the park.
 Be prepared for huge numbers of elephant and buffalo and keep your eyes peeled for a lazing leopard in the sunshine.

 Day 8: Drive to Kibale Forest National Park

-After a relaxed breakfast, time has come to leave Queen Elizabeth N.P.
+After a relaxed breakfast, the time has come to leave Queen Elizabeth N.P.
 The drive is incredibly scenic, passing tea plantations and the lush green countryside which characterizes much of Uganda.

 Fort Portal is a cozy small town in the west of Uganda famous for its many tea plantations.
-It is nice to walk around town, visit the markets and have en-route lunch (lunch is not inclusive).
+It is nice to walk around town, visit the markets, and have en-route lunch (lunch is not inclusive).

-From Fort portal it takes you only 1 hour to Kibale Forest N.P.
+From Fort portal, it takes you only 1 hour to Kibale Forest N.P.
 On arrival at the Forest, you will enter a completely different world.
 Some serious monkey business!
-Although you are here specifically for the Chimpanzee, the Forest is home to 12 other primate species including: the red tailed monkey, Olive baboon, black and white colobus Monkey, Red colobus and the Blue Monkey.
-The bird life in the forest is also prolific and includes the beautiful great blue Turaco.
+Although you are here specifically for the Chimpanzee, the Forest is home to 12 other primate species including the red-tailed monkey, Olive baboon, black and white colobus Monkey, Red colobus and the Blue Monkey.
+The birdlife in the forest is also prolific and includes the beautiful great blue Turaco.
 If you are very lucky, you may even catch a glimpse of a meandering herd of Forest Elephant.

 You will stay in a cottage, privately situated in the forest with a spacious bedroom and en-suite bathroom.